1. 6 How HIV interacts with the immune system

-Most people develop immune cells that specifically try to fight the virus.
+Most people develop immune cells that try to fight HIV.
 These are called HIV-specific CD4 cells (or T4 cells).
-However, these cells get worn out and disappear in most people within 6 months after infection.
+However, these cells get worn out and usually disappear within 6 months.

 HIV then continues infecting other CD4 cells.
 Without treatment, usually over many years, the rest of the immune system is worn down.

-This details of the immune response are very complicated.
-The main point is that HIV makes the immune system become overactive, producing more and more cells.
-Over time the immune system loses out.
+The immune response is very complicated.
+The main point is that HIV makes the immune system become overactive, making more and more cells.
+Over time the immune system loses.
 This is why without HIV treatment (ART) your CD4 count drops over time.

-Active cells with HIV die more quickly than T cells in someone who is HIV negative: after 1-2 days instead of 3-4 days.
-HIV infected cells also signal to uninfected cells to die more quickly.
+Active cells with HIV die more quickly than CD4 cells in someone who is HIV negative.
+They live for 1-2 days instead of 3-4 days.
+Infected cells also signal to uninfected cells to die more quickly.
 Therefore, HIV doesn’t need to infect every cell to cause them to die.
-Only 1 in 1000 CD4 cells are likely to be infected with HIV.
+Only 1 in 1000 CD4 cells are likely to have HIV.

-ART blocks HIV from reproducing, and returns your immune system back to an almost normal state.
+ART blocks HIV from reproducing.
+This returns your immune system back to an almost normal state.